Rudranath Capildeo: Career

 Capildeo held lectureships at the University of London, including at both University College London and at Westfield College.
 He also taught briefly at Queen's Royal College (1945) and was Principal of the Polytechnic Institute in Port of Spain in 1959.

 Capildeo's entry into politics in the late 1950s was because the political figures who entered the DLP in 1957 did not trust each other, and could only agree on him.
 Though he left Trinidad in 1939 to study medicine, he changed his course of study, focusing on applied mathematics and physics.
 He was committed to understanding the nature of space and time, and this sparked his interest in understanding Einstein's Theory of Special Relativity.
 This work led to several new theories, which had practical implications in aerodynamics and space.
 They included "The Flexure Problem in Elasticity" (Ph.D. thesis) and his study on the "Theory of Rotation and Gravity" named Capildeo's Theory, which had applications in early outer-space expeditions in the 1960s and 1970s.

 His political career was unusual, since he was active only during election campaigns (in 1961 and 1967) and during the summer months.
 His conduct of the last pre-independence electoral campaign, in 1961, was also unusual, beginning with his declaration that because he understood Einstein he could "compress the time" necessary to undo what the sitting government had done.
 Not only did Capildeo produce many significant mathematical theories and a book on Vector Algebra and Mechanics in 1967, he also studied law in London in 1956.
 Two years later he was admitted to practice as a barrister-at-law in Trinidad.
 He founded and led the Democratic Labour Party (DLP) in 1960, and became Leader of the Opposition in the Trinidad & Tobago Parliament (1960–67).
 With Eric Williams as Prime Minister, both men laid the foundation for an independent Trinidad and Tobago.

 Capildeo was also responsible for having the freedom of worship included in the Constitution of Trinidad and Tobago and Service Commissions because he felt that service commissions would ensure equality and fairness in the appointment of people to public office.

 The Rudranath Capildeo Learning Resource Centre (RCLRC) is located in McBean Village, Couva, Trinidad.

 Personal life

-He was married Ruth Goodchild in 1944 and they had one son named Rudy Capildeo.
+He was married to Ruth Goodchild in 1944 and they had one son named Rudy Capildeo.
 He also has a daughter, Anne Saraswati Gasteen Capildeo, born was in 1959.

 He was the younger brother of Simbhoonath Capildeo, brother-in-law of Seepersad Naipaul, uncle of Nobel Prize-winning author V.S.
 Naipaul, Shiva Naipaul, and Surendranath Capildeo, uncle-in-law of Nadira Naipaul, and grand uncle of Vahni Capildeo and Neil Bissoondath.